rodriguez404/HLWS-Fixed/README.md

 The project is open to community, and bug fixes / performance optimisations (that dont alter the gameplay) are very welcome.
 However, balance changes will be debated, or, possibly, declined without explanation.

+When making any change, dont forget to document it into "Changelog.txt", which would include the change itself and your name.

+Changelog is later used in #patch-notes in discord, or in game.

+See "Changelog.examples.txt" for some examples of writing changelog.